Cozy Up to a New Tradition

 What are your family’s favorite ways to get cozy?

-With back-to-school behind us and the holidays ahead, we think October is the perfect time to pause that to-do list for some cozy family fun inspired by traditions around the globe.
+It’s a great time to pause that to-do list for some cozy family fun inspired by traditions around the globe.

 Hygge Fire Stories

 The world has recently warmed to the Danish idea of hygge (pronounced HOO-ga) and rightfully so.
 Who wouldn’t love a tradition that centers around feeling cozy and content?

 In the spirit of hygge, put on your comfiest pj’s and snuggle up together in a pillow and blanket fort (stuffed animals welcome).
 Use the glow of a fireplace, lantern, string of holiday lights, or even a flashlight to create that cozy hygge campfire ambience.
 Then take turns remembering all the delightful details of your favorite family outings of the past and dream up your next big adventures.